Multitype L\'evy trees as scaling limits of multitype Bienaym\'e-Galton-Watson trees: Main Results

 \item For every $\eps>0$, there exists some $h = h(\eps)$ sufficiently large and $n_{h,\eps}$ sufficiently large such that for all $n\ge n_{h,\eps}$ Furthermore, {for all $n\ge n_{h,\eps}$}, for all $\bp\in \bbU$, and for all $y\in D^n_{\bp}$, there is some $\bq$ with $|\bq| \le h$ and some $z\in D^n_{\bq}$ such that $d_{\sG(\cD^n)}(y,z)\le \eps$. \end{enumerate} Then $\cD$ satisfies Assumption \ref{ass:uniformBound} and we have the convergence of glued decorations $\sG(\cD^{n}) \to \sG(\cD)$ in the GHP topology. \end{thm}

 The above assumptions can be interpreted as follows.
 Assumption \ref{ass:1thm1} is about the convergence of each subdecoration.
-Assumption \ref{ass:2thm1} says that for any height $h$ in $\bbU$, almost all except for a finite collection of subdecorations growing at $h$, have a total contribution of \emph{mass} and \emph{diameter} that becomes negligible as $n\to \infty$.
+Assumption \ref{ass:2thm1} says that for any height $h$ in $\bbU$, almost all subdecorations growing at height $h$, except for a finite collection, have a total contribution to the \emph{mass} and \emph{diameter} that becomes negligible as $n\to \infty$.
 Assumption \ref{ass:3thm1} says that the total mass of all subdecorations growing after height $h$ becomes negligible, for some $h$ large enough; and that subdecorations growing after height $h$, are \emph{close enough} to all decorations growing before height $h$.

 We remind the reader that we delay the discussion of the metric on $\sG(\cD)$ until Section \ref{ssec:GHP}.
 Theorem \ref{thm:graphConv1} is an extension of an analogous result in \cite{Senizergues.20} wherein the author deals with probability measures and includes {a} technical assumption that the measures on the decorations are ``pushed to the leaves'' in some sense.
 S\'{e}nizergues mentions the technical assumption placed on the measures can be dropped under an appropriate change in assumptions, which we provide in Theorem \ref{thm:graphConv1}.